mendersoftware/mender-docs/06.Administration/03.Certificates-and-keys/docs.md

 !!!
 Make sure your device has the correct date/time set.
 If the date/time is incorrect, the certificate will not be validated.

-The keys and certificates are placed in a directory `keys-generated` where you ran the script from, and each service has a sub-directory within it as follows:
+The keys and certificates are placed in a directory `keys-generated` where you ran the script from, and each service has a subdirectory within it as follows:

 ```bash